 - Free installation of the internal knowledge base software on the server

-See Knowledge Base Demos from Different Providers
+Explore Knowledge Base Demos from Different Providers

 Designing Your Knowledge Base: Structure and Discovery